mikesol/purescript-bolson/DESIGN.md

   3. In WebGL, when a transform matrix like a perspective camera is passed as a uniform to several different shaders, we can consider that matrix to be a parent
 2. The **scope** is a logical memory group.
 If an element in a scope is deleted by the FRP framework, the other elements will be safely deleted.
 3. The **raiseId** callback is a way for external elements (for example parents) to know the ID of newly created elements (for example, children).
-4. The **interpreter** is a store of commands that is passed back to the framework when Bolson needs specific behavior.
+4. The **interpreter** is a store of commands that is passed back to the framework when Bolson needs specific poll.
 For example, it may ask the framework to assign a new parent, and it will pass it the interpreter that the framework gave it.

 As a FRP-framework builder, you don't need to handle any of the internal complexities of working with this type.
 Once you use it (or a `newtype` around it), Bolson kicks in and does a host of thorny, corner-case heavy, highly-optimized state management.